 When interpreting this particular enigmatic passage of Genesis, at least three popular theories have been suggested regarding exactly who the “sons of God” are.
 First, there are those who hold that the “sons of God” are angels who procreated with human women, producing a race of giants.
 Second, there are those who believe that the “sons of God” are those who descended from the line of Seth, while the “daughters of men” are of the line of Cain.
-Third, a few have proposed that the “sons of God” were powerful rulers who engaged in polygamy, “taking wives of whom they chose”, and building up vast harems in the process.
+Third, a few have proposed that the “sons of God” were powerful rulers who engaged in polygamy, “taking wives of whomever they chose”, and building up vast harems in the process.

 To be completely honest, each point of view has its own problems; and yet each is compelling in its own right – being supported by its own Scriptural evidence.
-This is one of those rare Bible verses that has aroused controversy among believers and has also piqued the interest of many non-believers, as well.
-Not long ago, I read an account of a well-meaning preacher who felt so strongly about sharing his own conclusions about this mysterious topic that he devoted an entire sermon, addressed a huge Bible conference, to systematically presenting his case concerning it.* Additionally, the subject of forbidden love between angels and humans (and the intriguing sounding, “Nephilim” or giants, mentioned in Genesis 6:4) has given rise to romance novels and Hollywood feature films.
+This is one of those rare Bible verses that has aroused controversy among believers and has also piqued the interest of many non-believers as well.
+Not long ago, I read an account of a well-meaning preacher who felt so strongly about sharing his own conclusions about this mysterious topic that he devoted an entire sermon, addressed to a huge Bible conference, to systematically presenting his case concerning it.* Additionally, the subject of forbidden love between angels and humans (and the intriguing sounding, “Nephilim” or giants, mentioned in Genesis 6:4) has given rise to romance novels and Hollywood feature films.

 As servants of God and students of His Word, the question we must ask is, Is such attention to such controversial passages really merited?
 We can carefully present the case for the interpretation that we feel is right, and devote a great deal of time in doing so, but what is the end result?
 Will persuading another believer to subscribe to our particular viewpoint bring them any closer to the Lord?
 Will educating a non-believer about our own particular ideas in relation to it bring them any closer to accepting Jesus Christ?
 So, what purpose is served in doing so?